facioquo/stock-indicators-python/docs/_indicators/.unimplemented/Mfi.md

 - This method returns a time series of all available indicator values for the `quotes` provided.
 - It always returns the same number of elements as there are in the historical quotes.
 - It does not return a single incremental indicator value.
-- The first `N` periods will have `null` MFI values since they cannot be calculated.
+- The first `N` periods will have `None` MFI values since they cannot be calculated.

 ### MfiResult